Fergarram/obscure/README.md

 - [ ] Make Obsidian notes (`%%`) toggable in the generated site and have that be an option in the main config.
 - [ ] General clean up, formalize project setup and make it easy to configure.
 - [ ] Add a toolbar as shown in my [Figma file](https://www.figma.com/file/S1H33ONKWWWsGL2n6zFTUc/Documentation-Template?node-id=0%3A1).

+> NOTE: Know in advance that I will not implement a graph view.

 One of my personal uses for Obscure besides my personal research vault is to generate a wiki for [nuestro.voto](//fernando.works/projects/nuestro-voto).
 This means you can expect me to complete the roadmap above before the year 2022 ends.